nelopauselli/esp8266-telnet-server/README.md

 # esp8266-telnet-server
-A telnet server on esp8266
+A telnet server on esp8266 open to extend the commands

 # Getting started
 ```cpp